 Proper diagnosis and treatment of gastrointestinal disease in autistic children not only may lead to improvement in their gastrointestinal symptoms, such as normalized stool, resolution of pain, weight gain and proper growth, but can also lead to improvement in behavioral and cognitive symptoms upon resolution of chronic pain.

 Aside from being intuitive, this conclusion has also been widely disseminated as a consensus opinion in a recent publication in Pediatrics, the flagship journal of the American Academy of Pediatrics.

 Treating the gastrointestinal symptoms of children with ASD may not treat autism as such, but relieving these children of chronic physical pain can make them more available for the therapies that are of demonstrated benefit and allow them to better participate in an academic setting.

-If you are interested in seeing him while there, please fill out the New Patient Form via this link: https://autismgi.com/new-patients and we will reach out to you with more information.
+If you are interested in seeing him in Serbia, please fill out the New Patient Form via this link: https://autismgi.com/new-patients and we will reach out to you with more information.

 We look forward to working with you!